ljdursi/keycloak_ldap_local/README.md

 * client_ID: mock_login_client
 * client_secret: mock_login_secret

-and the appropriate endpoints for the client to call can be listsed by running
+and the appropriate endpoints for the client to call can be listed by running

 ```
  ./oidc/test_scripts/wellknown.sh